The best places for spending New Year’s Eve abroad

 This city is also surrounded by some beautiful English countryside.
 It’s easy to balance excitement with relaxation here.
 If you’re after an escape from the wildness of New Year, you can achieve that here.
 It’s one of the reasons Manchester can be a good choice for families.

 Family events abound in the city, and there are plenty of indoor and outdoor activities in the region.
-The UK is also very dog friendly, so you could consider a pet relocation for your holiday which will let you keep the whole family together.
+The UK is also very dog friendly, so you could consider for your holiday which will let you keep the whole family together.
 If you’re thinking about moving to the UK, this city may entice you over.

 Love impressive?
 Head to Dubai?
 The Burj Khalifa is a stunning and iconic skyscraper, currently the world’s tallest building.
 On New Year’s Eve it bursts to life with fireworks.
 If you’re after the buzz and excitement of a big crowd, you can join thousands of others at the building’s steps.
 For something a little quieter and family-friendly, there’s the Burj Plaza.